Kuba663/Programming-Languange/README.md

 # Programming-Languange
-Programming Languange
-This Programming languange si writen in Java.
+This Programming languange is writen in Java.
 Don`t use other languanges to write it.